 - 1.1.
-This Transport Assessment has been prepared on behalf of the Merlin Entertainment Group in support of a planning application for phase II of the Enchanted Village Lodge development within the Alton Towers Resort in Staffordshire. - 1.2.
-The first phase of the lodge accommodation was approved on 22nd May 2014, comprised of 61 double lodges and 10 tree houses, and is now on site.
-The restaurant was to be built in two phases; the second phase is to be built with this phase of the Enchanted Village.
+This Transport Assessment has been prepared on behalf of the Merlin Entertainment Group in support of a planning application for phase 2 of the Enchanted Village Lodge development within the Alton Towers Resort in Staffordshire. - 1.2.
+The first phase of the lodge accommodation was approved on 22nd May 2014, comprised of 61 double lodges and 10 tree houses.
+That phase has been constructed and is now being occupied (with the exception of 5 of the tree houses which will be constructed at a later date).
+The restaurant was to be built in two phases; the second phase is to be built with this phase of the Enchanted Village. - 1.3.
+The second phase of the Lodge development was approved (Application Number SMD/2016/0040) on 27th April 2016, comprised of 35 double lodges, with a maximum 5 person occupancy, with associated reception building, tipis, service buildings, hard and soft landscaping, parking and drainage works.
+Condition 12 of that approval was the revision of the existing Employee Travel Plan to be extended and updated to include the proposed development.
+The revised Travel Plan was submitted and discharged on 12th June 2017. - 1.4.
+This application is to amend that approved Lodge development with different accommodation units (smaller Pods) but providing a similar number of a guest capacity